LuciferJack/mysqlis/README.md

-if you hate heavy GUI tool ,this script maybe help u. mysql sync two db or table ,support increment sync it`s usefull when u what to copy two db or two db table.
+if you hate heavy GUI tool ,this script maybe help you. mysql sync two db or table ,support increment sync it`s usefull when u what to copy two db or two db table.

   - lightwight